garystorey/use-standard-shema/README.md

 ### `setField(name, value)`

 Updates a field's value (*for dependent fields, custom widgets, or multi-step wizards*) and re-validates it.
-**IMPORTANT NOTE**: You do not need to call this manually in most situations.
+**NOTE**: You do not need to call this manually in most situations.
 It will occur automatically.

 ```ts
 setField("address.postalCode", nextPostalCode)